JorikJooken/edgeGirthRegularGraphs/README.md

-# H-coloring 4-regular graphs
+# Exhaustive generation of edge-girth-regular graphs

-This repository contains code and data related to the paper "A note on $\bar{X}$-coloring and $\hat{A}$-coloring 4-regular graphs".
+This repository contains code and data related to the paper "Exhaustive generation of edge-girth-regular graphs".
 All code can be found in the directory "Code", whereas all data can be found in the directory "Data".

+For integers $v$, $k$, $g$ and $\lambda$ an $egr(v,k,g,\lambda)$ graph is a $k$-regular graph with girth $g$ on $v$ vertices such that every edge is contained in exactly $\lambda$ cycles of length $g$.

 Below, we briefly describe the different programs and data.

 ## DATA
-This folders contains two files each containing a graph in graph6 format.
-The file "planar4Regular18Vertices.g6" contains the graph shown in Fig. 2 from the paper "A note on $\bar{X}$-coloring and $\hat{A}$-coloring 4-regular graphs".
-This graph provides a negative answer to Questions 1.2 and 1.3 from that paper.
-The file "lineGraphTietze.g6" contains the line graph of the Tietze graph.
-This graph is a counterexample to Conjecture 21 from "Malnegro, Analen A., and Kenta Ozeki.
-H-colorings for 4-regular graphs.
-Discrete Mathematics 347.3 (2024): 113844."
+Describe data here

 ## CODE

-### filterDoesNotHaveXBarColoring.cpp
+### abc.cpp

+Describe different programs here

 The program can be compiled by executing the following command:
 ```bash